Table of Contents

 - Set how many records (10, 25, 50, or 100) to view at a time

 - Let the user set how many records to view per page: This allows the user to change how many records they are viewing per page.

-- Show pagination controls at the bottom of the table: this will display pagination controls at the bottom of the list as well as at the top.
+- Show pagination controls at the bottom of the grid: this will display pagination controls at the bottom of the list as well as at the top.
 By default, this will be the "page X of X" display.
-If the feature to allow users to set how many records to view per page is enabled (see the previous bullet point) this option will also show at the bottom of the table.
+If the feature to allow users to set how many records to view per page is enabled (see the previous bullet point) this option will also show at the bottom of the grid.

 Title and Description